 - For the Professional level: Analytical Ability (30-40 questions in English or Filipino) which will measure your logical reasoning skills.
 It has questions on word association, number series, identifying assumptions and conclusions, single-word or double-word analogy, logic, and data interpretation

 - For the Subprofessional level: Clerical Ability (30-40 questions in English or Filipino) which will test how familiar you are with different clerical operations like filing, alphabetizing, and spelling

 We all have our preferences when it comes to studying techniques.
-Some prefer to study alone while others absorb more information when they’re in a group study session.
+Some prefer to study alone while others absorb more information in a group study session.
 Some like to read, while others watch video tutorials.

-Strategy #1: Spaced practice/Distributed practice.
+Strategy #1: Spaced practice/Spaced Repetition

 Let’s assume you’ve got 3 1/2 months to prepare for the professional-level civil service exam.
 Using the principle of spaced practice, you can assign one exam category for each month.

 So for the first month, you’re going to review topics under Verbal Ability; the second month for topics under Numerical Ability; and the third month for Analytical Ability.
 You can allocate at least three hours of review each week, focusing on a singular topic/subject.
 Then, you can review your notes again at the end of each month and again for the very last time a few days before the scheduled examination.

 By scheduling your review sessions this way, you’ll be able to jog your memory and recall what you learned the first time.
 This process of forgetting and retrieval, according to researchers, helps cement the new knowledge in place thereby improving your long-term memory3.

 While spaced practice teaches you “when” to study for the exam, retrieval practice instructs you on “how” to study.